areenberg/MDPSolver/README.md

 ## Stopping criteria

-On how to choose the stopping criteria.
+On how to choose between span seminorm and the supremum norm stopping criteria.

 # Writing your own `Model` class